How to Choose a Capacity Planning Tool

 Good: Simulation Modeling

-A good simulation modeling tool will create a queuing network based on the system being modeled and pretend to run the incoming workloads on that network.
+A good simulation modeling tool will create a queuing network model based on the system being modeled and simulate running the incoming workloads on that network model.

 These simulations can be highly accurate, but a lot of work is needed to adequately describe the systems with enough detail to produce dependable results.

-It makes plenty of sense to use flexibility simulation models to plan for those “what-if” scenarios.
+It makes plenty of sense to use flexible simulation models to plan for those “what-if” scenarios.

-For example, you might use it to determine how long a proposed investment in CPU infrastructure will last so that you can construct a business case for management.
+For example, you might use it to determine how long a proposed investment in CPU infrastructure, i.e. headroom, will last so that you can construct a business case for management.

 This is still the preferred method for networks, but it’s so resource-intensive that it’s practically impossible to use as a capacity planning tool for servers.